-THE COMING YEAR MARKS 150 YEARS (1871-2021) SINCE BC JOINED CANADA.
+This year marks 150 years (1871-2021) since BC joined Canada.
 This anniversary arrives at a critical moment: Wet’suwet’en hereditary chiefs and other Indigenous peoples are challenging dispossession and environmental racism; the Black Lives Matter movement is demanding foundational change; Japanese Canadians are seeking BC restitution for the attempted ethnic cleansing of the province; and the fight against racisms associated with COVID-19 is broadening in response to systemic racism.
 150 Years and Counting (150YC) is a new open-access, multi-media resource that documents how this recent cycle of anti-racist activism is part of a broader history of Indigenous, Black and other racialized communities challenging white supremacy for over 150 years – particularly since 1871 when BC joined Canada.
 Co-authored by activists & scholars from diverse communities, this resource will assist anti-racist educators, teachers, scholars, and policymakers in piercing the silences that too often have let racism fester in communities, corporations, and governments.
 150YC is co-produced by the UVIC History project Asian Canadians on Vancouver Island: Race, Indigeneity and the Transpacific and the Canadian Centre for Policy Alternatives – BC Office.

-This Spring, the 150YC project will also release accompanying video content and an enhanced, interactive digital edition with direct links to primary sources, community-based resources, learning activities, and more.
+In July, the 150YC project also released a 3-part accompanying video series and an enhanced, interactive digital edition (EDE) targeted at educators.
+The EDE is a user-friendly online reading experience of the 150YC text and also contains a "Teachers' Corner" webpage and further learning materials including links to primary sources, community-based resources, learning activities, and more.

 To contact us, please email firstname.lastname@example.org.